JingWangTW/dark-theme-editor/README.md

 ### General Config

-* When using `dark-theme-editor` as the theme for your Hugo site, please remember to set the [theme field in your `config.toml` file](https://gohugo.io/getting-started/configuration/#theme).
+* When using `dark-theme-editor` as the theme for your Hugo site, please remember to set the [theme field in your `config.toml`/`hugo.toml` file](https://gohugo.io/getting-started/configuration/#theme).
 * Additionally, the theme provides many custom fields for you to configure as needed.
-Please refer to the [`config.toml` file in the theme](https://github.com/JingWangTW/dark-theme-editor/blob/main/config.toml) to find all available options.
-You can override these values by adding them to your own `config.toml` file or by directly modifying the file in the theme directory.
+Please refer to the [`hugo.toml` file in the theme](https://github.com/JingWangTW/dark-theme-editor/blob/main/hugo.toml) to find all available options.
+You can override these values by adding them to your own configuration file or by directly modifying the file in the theme directory.
     <details>
     <summary>Click to toggle the full list of configurations.</summary>